Going away on holiday for Christmas isn't for everyone, but it does have some perks.

 Going away for Christmas isn’t strictly traditional, but here’s why it’s something to consider:

-• You’re celebrating your way rather by doing something really special without the stress and obligations that many people feel over Christmas.
+• You’re celebrating your way by doing something really special without the stress and obligations that many people feel over Christmas.

 • You can escape the pre-Christmas rush and mayhem.